niklas-mardby/jellyfish/README.md

-# jellyfish
+# 🪼 jellyfish 🪼

-A simple Vanilla website
+This is a simple Vanilla website set up as a playing-ground for Typescript, Sass and Vite.